 History and Accomplishments

 California NORML was originally founded as Amorphia, which organized the 1972 California Marijuana Initiative, Prop.
 19. The initiative, which would have repealed laws against adult use, possession and cultivation of marijuana, received 33% of the vote.
 Amorphia became the California branch of the National Organization for the Reform of Marijuana Laws in 1974.

 California NORML successfully lobbied the state legislature to pass the Moscone Act of 1975, which "decriminalized" marijuana possession from a felony to a misdemeanor, with a maximum $100 fine for 1 ounce or less.

 California NORML attorneys successfully sued to force CAMP (Campaign Against Marijuana Planting) helicopters to respect a 500’ flying ceiling.

 California NORML led the opposition to Gov. Wilson’s "Smoke a Joint, Lose Your License" law, imposing a six-month driver’s license suspension for pot possession, which was killed as of July 1, 1999.

 California NORML was one of the original sponsors of the Compassionate Use Act of 1996, Proposition 215, the nation’s first medical marijuana law.

 Through the Medical Marijuana Patients’ and Caregivers’ Fund and the NORML Foundation, California NORML has supported the legal battle to uphold Prop.
 215 against federal intrusion.

-NEW: Slim-Cut Women's Hemp T
+Slim-Cut Women's Hemp T

 CalNORML Drug Testing Guide